-If you’re wondering how to lower student loan interest rates, there are two primary ways to do so.
+If you’re wondering how to get a lower student loan interest rate, there are two primary ways to do so.
 Here’s what to know about each.

 1. Refinance student loans at a lower rate

 - Check your current interest rates: Refinancing may not be worth it if you can’t refinance student loans at a lower rate than what you’re already paying.
 Check your online account to see what you’re currently paying, so you know what you need to beat.

-- Consider a cosigner: There is a common drawback of refinancing as a solution to how to lower student loan interest rates is that you must qualify based on your credit and income profiles.
+- Consider a cosigner: There is a common drawback of refinancing as a solution to how to lower student loan interest rate: you must qualify based on your credit and income profiles.
 If you aren’t eligible on your own, however, you may be able to improve your chances with a creditworthy cosigner.
 Some lenders even allow you to request cosigner release after a certain period of time, if you meet certain payment and other eligibility requirements.

 - Submit your application: When you’re just shopping around and comparing rates, you’ll typically get a pre-qualified offer based on a soft credit check.
 Once you submit your application, you’ll get a final offer based on a full credit check and your income information.
 If you qualify to get a lower interest rate on student loans and you accept, the lender will pay off your existing loans and consolidate them into one new one.

-To give you an idea of how to get a lower interest rate on student loans through refinancing, here’s a quick example:
+To give you an idea of how to lower your interest rate on student loans through refinancing, here’s a quick example: